chrismcfee/InfectC/README.md

-Infection
+InfectC
 =========

-Epidemic simulator.
-The original idea, ruleset and gameplay elements were imagined by [Ziddykins](https://github.com/Ziddykins/Infect) but the code itself was developped independently at first.
+Epidemic simulator rewritten from Perl to C. The original idea, code, ruleset and gameplay elements were imagined by [Ziddykins](https://github.com/Ziddykins/Infect) but the code itself was develpped independently at first.
 Some balance changes by [ilovecock](https://github.com/ilovecock/Infect) were added later on.

-Original Infect written in Perl by Ziddykins.

 ![alt text](http://imgur.com/abc.jpg "Add screenshot here")